aws-samples/aws-modernization-with-pagerduty/content/070_runbookautomation/page-5-summary.md

 - We created a Pagerduty RBA project and added AWS credentials to a keystore
 - We created a Pagerduty RBA job which retrieves NGINX logs via AWS CloudWatch
-- [TBC] We added EC2 Nodes to our PagerDuty RBA project which used Systems Manager (SSM) for connectivity and job execution
+- [Upcoming] We added EC2 Nodes to our PagerDuty RBA project which used Systems Manager (SSM) for connectivity and job execution